Bnyaoo/Benny-Prab-Malik/docs/configuration.md

 <br />
 <br />

-**3.** Delete the highlighted section with “palinedromeProject” and confirm that the “create a main.py welcome script” is checked off.
+**3.** Delete the highlighted section with “palinedromeProject” and confirm that the “create a main.py welcome script” is selected.

 >![img3_pt1](https://user-images.githubusercontent.com/90500768/161901437-1346111d-1d50-4d18-a2f1-8293cb180ddd.png?raw=true "Set uUp New Project")
 <br />